KeckCAVES/dokuwiki-plugin-publish/README.txt

 Install like any other DokuWiki plugin, except for one caveat:

-The plugin cannot stop DokuWiki from warning the viewer that s/he are looking at an old version of the page.
+The plugin cannot stop DokuWiki from warning the viewer that s/he is looking at an old version of the page.
 To disable this feature in Dokuwiki, you must comment out line 245 of the file 'inc/html.php', e.g.: